jonas-peeters/EasyScoreboards/README.md

     If you want to use quotation marks (") in the command, just replace them with single quotation marks (')

+`/esb countdown add <Seconds>` Add some time to the countdown.
+This won't affect the config.

 `/esb countdown xp <true/false>` Choose if the countdown should be shown in the experience bar of the players.